frenck/spook/documentation/integrations/energy.md

 ### Unknown referenced entities

-Spook inspects the energy configuration to find the entities it names that no longer exist.
-If Spook finds such a case, it will raise a repair issue listing the entities that are missing.
+Spook runs Home Assistant's own energy validation and looks for the one result that means a reference has gone stale: an entity that has no state at all, because it was removed.
+The other results it can report are either transient (an entity that happens to be unavailable right now) or a configuration choice rather than a mistake, so Spook leaves those alone.

-The dashboard does not complain about this.
-It draws the sources it can still read and leaves out the one it cannot, so the graph stays plausible while quietly being wrong.
+What this buys you is where the answer appears.
+The dashboard itself does not complain: it draws the sources it can still read and leaves out the one it cannot, so the graph stays plausible while quietly being wrong.
 A missing gas sensor does not look like an error, it looks like a month where you used no gas.

 To resolve the raised issue, go to Settings > Dashboards > Energy and update or remove these entities.
 Spook will automatically remove the repair issue once the issue is fixed.